-О By 31 January Ensure Statistics for Mission for previous calendar year are returned (alongside incumbent).
-0 Share terrier, inventory and log book with PCC for sign off. the year 0 Ratify draft accounts and reports that require signing off by PCC prior to APCM.
-Complete Fabric Report (inspection of the fabric of church and all that lilengs to it).
-H APCM no later than 31 May ю Within 1 month of APCM Ensure PCC Secretary has submitted the Place Audit . ю Prior to Visitation Complete Churchwarden's Declaration (but do not sign it!). ю By 31 August Archdeacon's Visitation (conducted by deanery).
+0 By 31 January Ensure Statistics for Mission for previous calendar year are returned (alongside incumbent).
+0 First quarter of the year ο Prior to APCM to APCM Ratify draft accounts and reports that require signing off by PCC prior to APCM.
+Complete Fabric Report (inspection of the fabric of church and all that belongs to it).
+APCM no later than 31 May 0 Within 1 month of APCM Ensure PCC Secretary has submitted the Place Audit (to update the Diocesan database with APCM appointments). ю Prior to Visitation Complete Churchwarden's Declaration (but do not sign it!). ю By 31 August Archdeacon's Visitation (conducted by deanery and usually in June).
 Ensure insurance policy is fit for purpose.
 ANNUALLY Ensure compliance checks are carried out for fire extinguishers, smoke alarms, PAT testing (if due) and the boiler serviced.
 Review Parish records to keep or delete: Keep or Bin guidance.pdf